awsdocs/aws-app-runner-developer-guide/doc_source/monitor-ev.md

 A service status change event has `detail-type` set to `AppRunner Service Status Change`\.
 It has the following detail fields and values:

 ```
-"PreviousStatus": "any valid service status",
+"previousStatus": "any valid service status",
-"CurrentStatus": "any valid service status",
+"currentStatus": "any valid service status",
-"ServiceName": "your service name",
+"serviceName": "your service name",
-"ServiceId": "your service ID",
+"serviceId": "your service ID",
-"Message": "Service status is set to CurrentStatus.",
+"message": "Service status is set to CurrentStatus.",
-"Severity": "varies"
+"severity": "varies"
 ```

 ### Operation status change<a name="monitor-ev.ref.operation"></a>